 Our support of the Jungle Mamas program continues and plans are being finalized for the year which include partnering with local communities to improve community health by focusing on safe birthing practices, education of women, family planning education, and improving environmental health.

-The solar canoe project that has been underway for the past several years continues to progress.
-With a network of boats propelled by electric motors and solar recharge stations, this project will be the first solar-powered public transportation system in the Amazon basin when it is completed.
+The solar canoe project that has been underway for the past several years is on hold while new funding channels are established.
+With a network of boats propelled by electric motors and solar recharge stations, when this project is restarted, it will be the first solar-powered public transportation system in the Amazon basin.

 Continuing our work under these circumstances requires patience and creativity, but we have both.
 More updates will follow as developments continue to unfold.